Park-Bugle-Ad-Software-Team/ad-software/README.md

 Once the user is logged in they will see a table list of pending contracts, a table list of active contracts, and table list of closed contracts.
 Pending contracts are those which have been submitted but are not yet approved; active contracts are those which have received approval and where the current month falls between the starting month and end of contract, and closed contracts are those which have expired.

+### Pending Contracts
+Once the user is logged in they will see a table list of pending contracts, a table list of active contracts, and table list of closed contracts.
+Pending contracts are those which have been submitted but are not yet approved; active contracts are those which have received approval and where the current month falls between the starting month and end of contract, and closed contracts are those which have expired.

+For all non-admin users, the tables will be pre-filtered to show only contracts the logged in user is associated with.
+Clicking any of the column headers will sort the information by that The View button will bring the user to the Ad Card for that specific contract.
+The Chat button will open a side panel to the right where all the prior messages will be shown.
+Users can type a new message into the chat and hit enter to send it.
+The Export button will be available for all non-advertiser users.
+Clicking on it will bring the user to the Export view page.
+The Create Contract button will be available for all non-advertiser users.
+Clicking on it will bring the user to the Ad Card page with no pre-filled information in it.

 ## Export Page

 <a href="https://imgur.com/i5Bx2Xe"><img src="https://i.imgur.com/i5Bx2Xe.png" title="source: imgur.com" /></a>